zitadel/zitadel/docs/docs/guides/integrate/zitadel-apis/access-zitadel-apis.md

 ![Add Org Manager](/img/console_org_manager_add.gif)

-## Authenticating a service user
+## 3. Authenticate service user and request token

+### Private key JWT

 In ZITADEL we use the `urn:ietf:params:oauth:grant-type:jwt-bearer` (**“JWT bearer token with private key”**, [RFC7523](https://tools.ietf.org/html/rfc7523)) authorization grant for this non-interactive authentication.
 This is already described in the [Service User](./serviceusers), so make sure you follow this guide.

-### Request an OAuth token, with audience for ZITADEL
+Request an OAuth token, with audience for ZITADEL

 With the encoded JWT from the prior step, you will need to craft a POST request to ZITADEL's token endpoint: